-So, you may consider yourself pretty darn savvy when it comes to Google AdWords.
+So, you may consider yourself pretty darn savvy when it comes to Google Ads.
 But what about Facebook ads?

-Compared to Google AdWords, Facebook Ads have remained a bit of a mystery to many digital marketers.
+Compared to Google, Facebook Ads have remained a bit of a mystery to many digital marketers.
 At a glance, the two platforms appear somewhat identical but when it comes to campaign execution, things aren’t so alike.

 Read on for an explainer on the differences between the two ad auctions.